TheChymera/mkstage4/README.md

 ## Usage

-*If you are running the script from the containing folder (first install method) please make sure you use the `./mkstage4.sh` command instead of just `mkstage4`!*
+*If you are running the script from the containing folder (first install method) please make sure you use the e.g. `./mkstage4.sh` command instead of just `mkstage4`!*

-Note that the extension will automatically be appended to the `archive_name` string based on the compression type, which can be specifiled via the `-C` parameter, if another compression than the default (`.tar.bz2`) is desired.
+Note that the extension (e.g. `.tar.xz`) will be automatically appended to the `archive_name` string which you specify in calling the `mkstage4` command.
+This is done based on the compression type, which can be specifiled via the `-C` parameter, if another compression than the default (`bz2`, creating files ending in `.tar.bz2`) is desired.

 ### Examples